Addressing flooding in Texas’ most populous county

 Twelve months later, Michael Baker delivered the Cypress Creek Watershed Major Tributaries Regional Drainage Plan Update to HCFCD.
 The goal of this work was to review and update recommendations made in a 2003 study, which had become outdated with the changes in topography, land use and rainfall standards.
 The revision identified additional feasible projects to reduce or eliminate existing flooding risks in the Cypress Creek watershed, with a project area spread across 135 square miles.

 As part of this fast-paced project, Michael Baker studied 17 streams in the eight tributary watersheds to evaluate feasible flood mitigation alternatives and recommended mitigation plans that can be advanced to design.
 It also evaluated the effectiveness of large regional detention basins along 27 miles of Cypress Creek to reduce flood risk along the channel.
-Michael Baker’s tasks included developing revised existing and future hydrologic and hydraulic models; developing drainage plans; performing an environmental assessment; and evaluating the feasibility of natural stable channel design (NSCD) for channel improvements and project management.
+Michael Baker’s tasks included revising hydrologic and hydraulic models to reflect updated existing and future conditions; developing drainage plans; performing an environmental assessment; and evaluating the feasibility of natural stable channel design (NSCD) for channel improvements and project management.

 In addition to updating the 2003 plan, the project goals included:

-• Evaluating potential flood mitigation benefits of a stormwater detention site near Cypress Creek and Stuebner Airline Road
+• Evaluating potential flood mitigation benefits of a stormwater detention site near Cypress Creek and Stuebner Airline Road; and

-• Evaluating potential flood mitigation benefits of I-45 bridge expansion/improvement
+• Evaluating potential flood mitigation benefits of I-45 bridge expansion and improvement.

 Modeling efforts